 Plymouth Railway Station

 Timetable and ticket information

 Trains serving Plymouth

 Plymouth has one central rail station situated on North Road, which is just a short walk from the main city centre.
-A map of the main Plymouth rail station can be found on the Transport and Road section of the Plymouth on a Map website.
 There are some smaller local rail stations in Plymouth, including Devonport, Keyham and St Budeaux, but services for these are generally less regular than at the main station.